eosnetworkfoundation/docs/native/60_advanced-topics/05_managing-finalizer-keys.md

 `cleos get table eosio eosio finalizers`

 ## New Configuration Options
 The configuration options specific to managing finality.
 It is recommended to use the default values and not set custom configurations.

 - `finalizers-dir` - Specifies the directory path for storing voting history.
 Node Operators may want to specify a directory outside of their nodeos' data directory, and manage this as distinct file.
-More information in [Guide to Managing Finalizer Keys](/native/advanced-topics/managing-finalizer-keys.md).
 - `finality-data-history` - When running SHiP to support Inter-Blockchain Communication (IBC) set `finality-data-history = true`.
 This will enable the new field, `get_blocks_request_v1`.
 The `get_blocks_request_v1` defaults to `null` before Savanna Consensus is activated.
 - `vote-threads` - Sets the number of threads to handle voting.
 The default is sufficient for all know production setups, and the recommendation is to leave this value unchanged.